 The Company started exploration of the Morrison property in October 1997.
 A positive Feasibility Study, as defined by National Instrument 43-101, was released by the Company for the Morrison Copper/Gold Project in February 2009.
 The study described the scope, design and financial viability of a conventional open pit mine with a 30,000 tonnes per day mill with a 21 year mine life.
-The mineral reserve estimates have been prepared and classified in accordance with CIM Classification established under National Instrument 43-101 of the Canadian Securities Administrators.
-The reserve estimate takes into consideration all geologic, mining, milling and economic factors and is stated according to Canadian Standards (NI 43-101).
+The mineral reserve estimates have been prepared and classified in accordance with CIM Classification established under National Instrument 43-101 of Canadian the Securities Administrators.
+The reserve estimate takes into consideration all geologic, mining, milling and economic factors and is stated according to the Canadian Standards.
 Under US standards, no reserve declaration is possible until financing and permits are acquired.